 Use #1: For Chicken Feed

-For example, if you're raising the larvae for chicken feed, then you may care less about the size of each one.
+In the first use case, if you're raising the larvae for chicken feed, then you may care less about the size of each one.
 Some people harvest the larvae when they're about 5-7 days old to feed little chicks.
-If you wait longer (12-15 days), they'll get bigger in size and weight.
+If you wait longer and feed them more (12-15 days), they'll get bigger in size and weight.

 You can feed the larvae with brewery grains, rice bran, barley, oats or whatever available locally.
 At this point, some growers scoop 5-day-old or 7-day-old larvae out to weigh them to determine the amount of feed needed.

-Because we don't worry much about their size for this purpose, you can try a 1:1 feeding ratio and increase as your food source supply fits.
+Because we don't worry much about their size for this purpose, you can try a starting 1:1 feeding ratio and increase as your food source supply fits.
 For example, for 1 kg/lb of larvae (with initial feeding screened out) you can feed them with 1 kg/lb of soybean meal.
 The ratio works for any measuring units.
 Here are some brief numbers.

 For 1 kg of larvae you can try feeding them daily with: